Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ## Task

-The `task` property that is a compulsory part of each block of a `blocks` property divides a YAML configuration file into major and distinct sections.
+The `task` property is a compulsory part of each block in a `blocks` property.
+It divides a YAML configuration file into major and distinct sections.
-Each `task` item can have multiple `jobs` items, an optional `agent` section, an optional `prologue` section, an optional `epilogue` section as well as an optional `env_vars` block for defining environment variables and an optional `secrets` block for using predefined environment variables from predefined secrets.
+Each `task` item can have multiple `jobs`, an optional `agent` section, an optional `prologue` section, an optional `epilogue` section, an optional `env_vars` block for defining environment variables, and an optional `secrets` block for using predefined environment variables from predefined secrets.

 ### jobs

-A `jobs` item is a property of `task` that allows you to define the commands that you want to execute.
+A `jobs` item is a property of a `task` that allows you to define the commands that you want to execute.

 ### agent in task